you-zhou/notes/dev.md

 1. built-in operator `%` - similar to C's printf (not recommended by the docs due to poor support to display tuples and dictionaries correctly) [Python docs](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting)

-	PEP 3101 discourages the usage of the % operator in favor of the `str.format()` method.

 	```python
 	"Num: %d Hex: %x" % (12, 13)